-The Barnsley Safeguarding Children Partnership supports a multi-agency approach to promoting better outcomes for children and young people and protecting them from harm and neglect.
+The Barnsley Safeguarding Children Partnership supports a multi agency approach to promoting better outcomes for children and young people.
+Their aim is to protect them from harm and neglect.

-Practitioners and professionals from all statutory, voluntary and community organisations can access important safeguarding information, guidance and resources below.
+Practitioners and professionals can access vital safeguarding resources below.

 Information and resources

 - Local Authority Designated Officer (LADO)